moonbamijam/sassy-css/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Add or request a feature
-title: "[FEATURE] New feature"
+title: "[FEATURE] Feature name"
 labels: 'type: feature'
 assignees: ''

 ---

-**What is this new feature you would like to add?
-Please describe.**
-A clear and concise description of what the feature is.
-Ex.
-This will make users [...]
+# Feature name

+> [!NOTE]
+> > Please provide at least short description of the feature here

+## Do the following:
+- [ ] List here all of the things that this feature requires

+## Reason(s) for adding:
+* List here all of the reason why we should add this